selwynpolit/d9book/book/ai.md

 view mode for Content >> Article: Search index
 View mode for Content >> Basic page: Search index
 ```
 This will vary for your content types.
-The `search index` view mode is already setup by the Search API module so it is a good choice.
+The `search index` view mode is already set up by the Search API module so it is a good choice.
 The remainder of the fields won't have any settings to change.

-Back on the: Manage fields for search index Content page, you will need to configure the `Vector Database indexing options`.
+Back on the Manage fields for search index Content page, you will need to configure the `Vector Database indexing options`.
 This is really important.

 In the General section, add the Rendered HTML output field as `fulltext` type, with a boost of 1.00 and specify the indexing option as `Main content`.

 In the `Content` section, set the Authored on and Published fields as `filterable attributes`.
 This is similar to allowing faceted search.
 For the Content type and Title fields, specify them as contextual content so that the AI can understand the context of the content.

-See the screen shot below for what it should look like:
+See the screenshot below for what it should look like:

 ![Manage fields for search index Content](/images/milvus-search-index.png)